section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 1. Self-driven cars

 Companies such as Google are building driver assistance services.
 Also, they are teaching computers how to use digital sensors instead of human sensors.
-These companies train Deep Learning algorithms to use [large amounts of data](https://medium.com/breathe-publication/top-15-deep-learning-applications-that-will-rule-the-world-in-2018-and-beyond-7c6130c43b01).
+In the automotive sector, researchers and developers are diligently working on deep learning-based techniques for self-driven cars.

 2. Natural Language Processing